 - Find an available name in South Carolina.

-- Choose a registered agent to handle all the legal documents and receiving tax forms and notices.
+- Choose the top registered agents in South Carolina to handle all the legal documents and receive tax forms and notices.

 - File your Articles of Organization with the Secretary of State in order to register your South Carolina LLC.

 - Make an LLC operating agreement to outline the ownership and operating procedures of your business.

 - Obtain an Employer Identification Number (EIN) to identify your enterprise for tax purposes.